-The 2022 CX-5 incorporates a new front design which represents a fusion of elegance and the toughness expected of an SUV.
+The 2023 CX-5 incorporates a front design which represents a fusion of elegance and the toughness expected of an SUV.
 Replacing the mesh surfacing, the front grille design now features a three-dimensional series of piercings that appear to float on the face of the grille, giving it a deeper appearance.
 The distinctive signature wing that extends outwards from the grille has been restyled with surface forms rather than lines, assuming the look of a sturdy frame to convey the rugged stature of the updated CX-5.

 G-Vectoring Control (GVC)